Contains affiliate links. Learn more.

 I actually started off painting the inside, to test it out.
 And I’m really glad I did as I love how cheerful it makes my hall.

 Love my leopard print doormat?
 I couldn’t resist it.
-It was £10 from NEXT and you can buy it here.
+Find a similar leopard print door mat here.

 Be aware that it does smell absolutely awful for several days so give yourself lots of ventilation.